mcruz206/LearnAI-Bootcamp/lab02.3-pcl_and_cognitive_services/README.md

 ## Intro

-We're going to build an end-to-end scenario that allows you to pull in your own pictures, use Cognitive Services to find objects and people in the images, figure out how those people are feeling, and store all of that data into a NoSQL Store (DocumentDB).
+We're going to build an end-to-end scenario that allows you to pull in your own pictures, use Cognitive Services to find objects and people in the images, figure out how those people are feeling, and store all of that data in a NoSQL Store (DocumentDB).
 In a continuation of this lab, `lab02.4-luis_and_search`, we will use that NoSQL Store to populate an Azure Search index, and then build a Bot Framework bot using LUIS to allow easy, targeted querying.

 ## Architecture